 If you already know the student with whom you wish to room, list their name on your application.
 Please note: If you request a specific person, that person must also request you or the match will not be made.
 These roommate requests should have the same three buildings as preferences.
 The assignment will be made when applications have been received from both potential roommates and according to the date of payment of the enrollment deposit of the later of the two dates.
 A request for a roommate is viewed as a higher priority than a request for a particular residence hall.

-Most students prefer to communicate with their roommate(s) upon receiving their room assignment at the end of the first week in August.
-To that end, the information we share with your roommate is your name, home address, and University of Chicago email address.
+Most students prefer to communicate with their roommate(s) upon receiving their room assignment in August.
+To that end, the information we share with your roommate is your name and University of Chicago email address.

 The deadline for making or changing roommate and building requests is June 1.